Quan Barry

-Amy Quan Barry (born Saigon) is an American poet and novelist.
+Amy Quan Barry (born Saigon) is a Vietnamese American poet, novelist, and playwright.
 She is a recipient of the Agnes Lynch Starrett Poetry Prize.
+Barry is a Lorraine Hansberry Professor of English at the University of Wisconsin–Madison.

 Biography

 She was raised in Danvers, Massachusetts, where she played on the Danvers High School field hockey team in the late 1980s.

 She graduated from the University of Michigan, with an MFA, and was a Wallace Stegner fellow at Stanford University and the Diane Middlebrook poetry fellow at the University of Wisconsin.
 She teaches at the University of Wisconsin–Madison.

 Her work has appeared in The Kenyon Review, The Missouri Review, The New Yorker, Southeast Review, and Virginia Quarterly Review.

+In 2000, Barry's poetry book Asylum won the Agnes Lynch Starrett Poetry Prize and was a finalist for the 2002 Society of Midland Authors' poetry award.
+Barry spoke at an event hosted and sponsored by Central Washington University and the National Endowment for the Arts.
+In 2021, Barry was the final judge for the 2021 New American Poetry Prize.

+Barry's writing touches on a variety of genres, including magical realism and speculative fiction.